Hyun-jin Ryu: Hanwha Eagles (2006–2012)

 In July 2005, Ryu was selected by the Hanwha Eagles as the 1st pick in the second round of the 2006 KBO League Draft, and made his professional debut on April 12, 2006.
 In his rookie year of 2006, Ryu finished with an 18–6 win–loss record, a 2.23 ERA and 205 strikeouts in 201.2 innings pitched.
 He earned the pitching Triple Crown, and was eventually named both Rookie of the Year and Player of the Year.
 He became the only player in KBO history to win both the Rookie of the Year award and the MVP award in the same season.

+In the 2006 season, at the age of 19, he became the first Korean player to win the Rookie of the Year and MVP at the same time in 25 years, and the second pitcher to win the Triple Crown after Sun Dong-yeol.

+In 2006, he became the first Korean pitcher to participate in the Doha Asian Games since Lotte Giants Joo Hyung-kwang in 1996, with 18 wins, 6 losses, 204 strikeouts and a 2.23 ERA.

 In August 2008, Ryu competed for the South Korea national baseball team in the 2008 Summer Olympics, where they won the gold medal in the baseball tournament.
-In the team's third game of round-robin play, Ryu pitched a 1–0 complete game shutout victory over Canada, giving up five hits.
+In the team's third game of round-robin play, Ryu pitched a 1–0 complete-game shutout victory over Canada, giving up five hits.
 In the gold medal game against Cuba, he pitched 81/3 innings, allowing two earned runs in a 3–2 victory.

 In March 2009, he represented the South Korea national baseball team in the 2009 World Baseball Classic, where the team was the runner-up to the eventual champion, Japan.
 In 2010, Ryu played in the 2010 Asian Games, where the South Korea national baseball team won the gold medal in baseball.
 On May 11, 2010, Ryu became the first pitcher in history to strike out 17 batters in a nine-inning game, against the LG Twins at Cheongju Sports Complex Baseball Stadium.

 In 2012, Ryu finished with a 2.66 ERA and 210 strikeouts, but earned only a 9–9 win–loss record and ten no decisions.
 Ryu repeatedly expressed his desire to play in the United States for Major League Baseball and scouts from many MLB teams visited Korea to see Ryu's pitching.
-Finally, on October 29, 2012, the Eagles announced that Ryu would be posted as early as November 1, 2012 to allow MLB teams to bid for the rights to negotiate with him.
+Finally, on October 29, 2012, the Eagles announced that Ryu would be posted as early as November 1, 2012, to allow MLB teams to bid for the rights to negotiate with him.